Catalonian Trails

 Zebra River Lodge is built in an environmentally sensitive manner, primarily from local stone, in an attractive 'afro-village' style.
 The hotel facilities include a restaurant, bar, shop and swimming pool.

 Ai-Ais lies at the southern end of the Fish River conservation area.
 The main attraction at the resort is the spa complex, the water has natural curative ingredients and is especially therapeutic for rheumatism sufferers.
 The resort has a restaurant and bar, laundry services, and a safe available.
-Rooms are equipped with a fridge, tea and coffee making facilities, air conditioning and most rooms have a balcony, some of which overlook the mountains.
+Rooms are equipped with a fridge, tea & coffee making facilities, air conditioning and most rooms have a balcony, some of which overlook the mountains.

 Clanwilliam Lodge is nestled in the Cederberg region known for it's unique and expansive wild flower carpets in season and exclusive Rooibos tea farms, and only a two hour drive away from Cape Town.
 The lodge offers 32 luxury air conditioned rooms of varying styles.